port-labs/port-docs/docs/guides/all/approval-workflow-for-gitlab-deployment.md

   </details>

-This automation is triggered when a `servicenowChangeRequest` is updated to *"approved"* or *"rejected"*.
+This automation is triggered when a `servicenowChangeRequest` is updated to *"approved"* or *"rejected"*

   <details>
   <summary><b>Deploy service from webhook listener (click to expand)</b></summary>